tanoshiibot/demineur/README.md

 ![Screenshot: 20 hearts in the grid](./screenshots/screenshot5.png)

 In this example, I created a game with 20 hearts.
-Because of the way the bot read your message, you have to first write the number of bombs, even if you use the default number, then write the emoji you use, otherwise the bot will think the emoji is the number of bombs and will tell you that it is not a valid number.

 You can play with custom emojis if they are available on your server.